maupilia/SRT/sphinx/Problems/problem-identification.rst

 If one or different boxes appear in yellow (warning) or red (error), put the mouse on the box and read the associated message.

 ..
+ATTENTION:: **Servo system and axis errors**

+After the stow of the antenna, errors related to the main servo system or to the azimuth/elevation axes may occur.

+To solve the problem, give the following commands in the operatorInput console:

+``> antennaReset``

+``> antennaTrack``

+Wait 10 seconds.
+If the errors disappear, you can proceed to the observations.

+Instead, if the errors remain, give again the previous commands:

+``> antennaReset``

+``> antennaTrack``

+Wait 10 seconds.
+If the errors disappear, you can proceed to the observations.

+If the errors persist:

+- push the **emergency stop**

+- release the **emergency stop**

+``> antennaReset``

+``> antennaTrack``

+ At this point, the problem should be resolved.
+Otherwise, contact the person in charge of the observations (observer’s friend).

+..
 ATTENTION:: **Power errors**